MrW1cked/JWT-Login/README.md

-# Sousa Back Login V2
+# SpringBoot Backend Login V2

 This is the authentication backend for the Sousa project, built using Java and Spring Boot.
 The project implements token-based authentication for securing API endpoints.